-Royal Enfield may be working on an entire new range of products, which is likely to include electric motorcycles, CEO Vinod Dasari has said in two different interviews.
-Actual production of electric motorcycles, however, is expected to take a few years.
+Royal Enfield may be working on an entirely new range of products, which is likely to include electric motorcycles, CEO Vinod Dasari has said in two different interviews.
+The actual production of electric motorcycles, however, is expected to take a few years.

 Dasari is reported to have told The Economic Times in an interview that the worst of the current downturn in the auto industry is over, and that he expects Royal Enfield sales to accelerate, possibly hitting double digit growth.